QubitInfinity/ML-Experiments/nn/hadamard/README.md

 ## Overview

 This repository contains code to apply **Hadamard-domain sieving** (thresholding in the FWHT domain) to the weights of a pretrained transformer.
-The goal is to investigate whether spectral decomposition via FWHT can identify structurally important patterns in weight matrices better than standard magnitude-based pruning.

 Two variants are implemented:
 - **Domain-kept sieving**: Uses a custom `SievedLinear` layer that operates directly in the transformed domain.